edertone/TurboCommons/TurboCommons-TS/extras/publishToNpm/README- To publish turbocommons-ts.txt

 7 - Open a command line inside the created desktop folder and run:
 	npm publish

-8 - Commit the new build number to the git repository
+8 - Make sure the git tag is updated with the new project version that's been published to npm

 9 - Generate online html docs:
 	- Open a cmd at the root of the project